Itsgauravvv/PENNYwise/README.md

-# Finance Tracker Flask App
+# PENNYwise

-This Flask-based web application serves as a comprehensive finance tracker, enabling users to manage their expenses and income securely.
+PENNYwise is a Flask-based web application which serves as a comprehensive finance tracker, enabling users to manage their expenses and income securely.
 It provides features for user registration, authentication, transaction management, and analytical insights into spending habits.

 ## Features